 “What’s really important for us is the value and output,” clarifies Saigol.
 “For a local government organization to commit to new types of technology in times when budgets are extremely tight, we need to show results.
 Fortunately, this solution did that.”

 He continues, explaining: “The contact center experienced a 25 percent reduction in calls compared to the Christmas period of the previous year.
-And on one day, we had about 1,600 conversations through the chatbot.
+And on one day, we had about 1,600 conversations through the virtual agent.
 That level of engagement helps us to be more efficient and can potentially save us money in the long run.”

 Beyond the Christmas season, the rubbish visualization component helps keep streets clean and empowers the borough to be more responsive to the needs of the public.

 “Before, we had reports that came in secondhand, maybe five or six days after the rubbish was dumped,” adds Saigol “But now it’s much easier for people to tell us what is going on out there.
 We can let our enforcement teams be intelligent in how they go about planning their day-to-day operations.
-With Watson, we can be far more proactive and stay ahead of the data trends and as such demand.”
+With watsonx, we can be far more proactive and stay ahead of the data trends and as such demand.”

 About London Borough of Redbridge